Laragear/Discover/README.md

 Most Laravel projects use the `app` and `App` as the application path and namespace, respectively.
 The library will use these, or any other set for your application.

-To discover classes _elsewhere_, you will need to use the `from()` method to change both.
+To discover classes _elsewhere_, you will need to use the `at()` method to change both.
 If you don't set the namespace, it will be inferred from the path.

 ```php
 use Laragear\Discover\Facades\Discover;